 Local governments in the PRC have granted certain financial incentives from time to time to our PRC subsidiaries as part of their efforts to encourage the development of local businesses.
 The timing, amount and criteria of government financial incentives are determined within the sole discretion of the local government authorities and cannot be predicted with certainty before we actually receive any financial incentive.
 We generally do not have the ability to influence local governments in making these decisions.
 Local governments may decide to reduce or eliminate incentives at any time.
-In addition, some of the government financial incentives are granted on a project basis and subject to the satisfaction of certain conditions, including compliance with the applicable financial incentive agreements and completion of the specific project therein.
+In addition, some of the government financial incentive agreements and completion of the specific project therein.
 We cannot guarantee that we will satisfy all relevant conditions, and if we do so we may be deprived of the relevant incentives.
 We cannot assure you of the continued availability of the government incentives currently enjoyed by us.
 Any reduction or elimination of incentives would have an adverse effect on our results of operations.